Crono1124/BattleTactics/README.md

 # BattleTactics
  BattleTech Mod

   I wanted to create a mod in Battletech that enriches the vanilla experience while providing a slightly higher difficulty level.
 At this time no DLC is required for this MOD as I have not edited any DLC mechs YET.

 Currently the MOD provides:

  An increased Player VS AI Difficulty by:

  +Allow the AI to utilize more alpha strikes.
 Unless the AI will overheat, or has a less than ~10% chance of hitting you.
 Expect the AI to give you the full business with every possible shot.
 What you do to them, They will now do to you :) (*Requires slight tweaks...
 AI Logic still prefers to single shot or punch but has improved)

  +All Head shot chances reduced against all mechs.
 This will lower the possibility of getting random head shots from any weapons fire Unless the enemy is on higher elevation than you.
 If there is an elevation imbalance the mech with the higher ground gets a bonus to head shot percentages. (*Pending Implementation*)
 (--I want to look into lowering the chance of head shots from the side as well.
 I feel like if you want to shoot somebody in the head you should have to do it from head on. )

- (*Pending Implementation*)

  AI Difficulty reduced by:

  +All LRM Accuracy lowered.
 LRM missile spam should be just that...
 Spam.
 Lobbing 40+ missiles from thousands of feet away should not all impact with perfect accuracy.
 This was implemented by lowering LRM missile accuracy modifier by 3.
 (Still in balance testing phase.)

- New faction: Pirate Salvagers (WIP)

- +Add mech variants specific to black market pirates.
-These pirates operate under the mantra: "Save the metal kill the meat." (*Pending Implementation*)

  New Ammo Types: